wenwensnow/game_unity/README.md

 # GameforPractice
-Create a small game, controls a fighter to hit other planes.
-Made by unity.
-Open "GameforProject.exe" to start.
+Create a small game to shoot the enemies,directly use the exe file to launch the game .